BrownieO/Conlang-notes/Balkeon/index.md

 # Balkeon
 ## Introduction
 Balkeon is a conlang created by MetroMan, a Chilean translator, amateur artist and worker at Metro.
 He grew dissatisfied with Esperanto.
-And thus, he aimed for a Babelian language and managed to get two speakers.
+Thus, he aimed for a Babelian language.
+And now, he has managed to get two speakers.

-We'll overview it here.
+The full breakdown will be available at [MetroMan's website](https://www.metroman.me/).
+In the meantime, you can access the contents below.

 <blockquote>
 <p>it's actually mostly correct</p>
 <cite>― Bjornsdottirs</cite>
 </blockquote>

-The full breakdown will be available at [MetroMan's website](https://www.metroman.me/).

-## Links
+## Contents
 - [Phonology](Phonology/index.md)
 - [Grammar](Grammar/index.md)
 - [Vocabulary](Vocabulary/index.md)